strawberrrries-Syl/Cells-classification/README.md

 # Classification-in-cells
-Using CNN for cells classification
+Using CNN for cells classification.
+Details see report.